-What was once Turner Field and the home of the Atlanta Braves (and before that, Centennial Olympic Stadium for the 1996 Atlanta Olympics) has been quietly converted in less than a year into a state-of-the-art stadium for Georgia State University.
+What was once Turner Field and the home of the Atlanta Braves (and before that, Centennial Olympic Stadium for the 1996 Atlanta Olympics) has been converted into a state-of-the-art stadium for Georgia State University.

 A Thumbnail View of GSU Stadium

 The refurbished venue features one of the largest stadium video boards in the country, a new turf field, a stunning blue and gray locker room, new grandstands in the former baseball stadium's outfield and about 23,000 seats—less than half of what Turner Field had—with the option of adding another 10,000.

 Braves fans will remember tailgating on the exact spot where Hank Aaron hit his 715th home run and Turner Field, which became a top tourist attraction and a piece of Atlanta history.
 From 1997, Turner Field was the home ballpark of Major League Baseball's Atlanta Braves.
 It was named after Ted Turner, who owned the Braves when the stadium was acquired.

 The 2016 season marked the end of the Atlanta Braves’ 18-year run at the city’s beloved baseball stadium, and the team has since moved to the new SunTrust Park.

 GSU and developers say they also plan to overhaul the neighborhood around GSU Stadium as a vibrant commercial zone.
 Curbed reports that Georgia Avenue, "stretching from Summerhill to Grant Park, contains...low-rise early 20th-century commercial buildings that will be given a new lease on life," part of a broader plan to "create a new residential and business hub [with new retail and restaurants]...south of downtown, in the parking lots of the former home of the Braves."